-DOH NEWS RELEASE: 84 Hawaii Public Schools Awarded for WellnessPosted on Jan 22, 2016 in Latest News, Newsroom, Press Releases
+DOH NEWS RELEASE: 84 Hawaii Public Schools Awarded for WellnessPosted on Jan 22, 2016 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – The Hawaii State Department of Health (DOH) is announcing a record number of Hawaii public schools that will be receiving “Excellence in Wellness” awards this spring.
 Since 2013, public schools have received the award based on their outstanding implementation of the Department of Education’s Wellness Guidelines.
 The Guidelines are a set of standards for foods and beverages provided to students that include goals for school-based wellness committees, health and physical education, and other practices that support student health.

 According to the annual Safety and Wellness Survey (SAWS), a total of 84 Hawaii public elementary, middle, and high schools met over 90 percent of the Wellness Guidelines during the 2014-2015 school year, up from 45 schools in 2013-2014.

 “Excellence in Wellness” banners will be presented to school principals during annual fitness meets and at recognition events statewide.
 The awards are co-sponsored by the Hawaii Department of Health and Action for Healthy Kids.